-In 1990, the BASF subsidiary Wintershall signs a long-term agreement with the world's largest producer of natural gas, Gazprom, for the marketing of Russian natural gas in Germany and other European countries.
+In 1990, BASF and Wintershall sign a long-term agreement with the world's largest producer of natural gas, Gazprom, for the marketing of Russian natural gas in Germany and other European countries.
 In Berlin, Wintershall Erdgas Handelshaus GmbH is founded as a joint venture between Wintershall and Gazprom.

 Wintershall and Gazprom establish the WINGAS joint venture, which begins building its own infrastructure across Germany and ensures more competition on the German natural gas trading market.
 The STEGAL (Sachsen-Thüringen-Erdgas-Anbindungsleitung) and MIDAL (Mitte-Deutschland-Anbindungs-Leitung) gas pipelines are completed.
 Western Europe's largest natural gas storage facility in Rehden goes into operation.

-The first gas flows through Nord Stream, Europe's largest energy infrastructure project, with Gazprom and BASF/Wintershall as shareholders.
-The 1220-km-long natural gas pipeline connects the Siberian gas reserves directly with Germany and has a transport capacity of approx. 55 billion cubic meters of natural gas per year.
+The first gas flows through Nord Stream, Europe's largest energy infrastructure project, with Gazprom, Wintershall, PEG Infrastruktur, N.V.
+Nederlandse Gasunie and ENGIE as shareholders.
+The 1224-km-long natural gas pipeline connects the Siberian gas reserves directly with Germany and has a transport capacity of approx. 55 billion cubic metres of natural gas per year.

-Wintershall grows at the source and acquires shares in blocks 4A and 5A in the Achimov Formation in Western Siberia.
+Wintershall grows at the source and acquires shares in Area 4A/5A of the Urengoyskoye field in Western Siberia.
 At the same time, the former joint gas trading and storage business in Germany is fully transferred to Gazprom.
 Also in 2015, it is agreed to extend the Nord Stream pipeline with two additional strings.
-This will increase the total capacity of the two transport pipelines in future to 110 billion cubic metre of natural gas.
+This will increase the total capacity of the two transport pipelines in future to 110 billion cubic metres of natural gas.